mackdelany/NLP-stock-price-prediction/README.md

 metric = roc_auc_score(y_true, y_score)
 ```

-## Data

-This dataset was taken from the Kaggle competition [Daily News for Stock Market Prediction](https://www.kaggle.com/aaron7sun/stocknews/).

-The dataset is from two sources:
-- the r/worldnews Reddit - the top 25 headlines ranked by upvotes
-- Yahoo Finance

 The data is supplied as three csvs.
 The raw data is in `./data/stocknews.zip`.
 Run the commands below to unzip it into the correct place, and to generate the training set (you will need `pandas` and `numpy` to do this):